 This phrase, coined by architect Louis Sullivan, is the most basic principle of architectural design.
 In a nutshell, before something can look good, it must first be able to do what it was designed to do.
 There’s nothing more out of place than a pretty home feature that doesn’t do what it’s supposed to do.

 Consider what you need the item to do, and make sure that you satisfy that requirement before working on the aesthetics of it.
-For example, if you’re installing a new garage door, you need to make sure that it’s functions in exactly the way you want it to.
+For example, if you’re installing a new door, you need to make sure that it’s functions in exactly the way you want it to.
 Once you’ve got that down, then you can work on how it looks.

 Balance, symmetry, and proportion